Lightware Efficient Amperage Based Integer System

 Visualizing the Flux Pattern:

 Imagine that the system is resolving a node by utilizing local energy influx to ping a message out.
-What's the most efficient trigger signal, somehwere near the edge of 50/50 to a certain foci of influx balancing like the amount of confidence required.
+What's the most efficient trigger signal, somewhere near the edge of 50/50 to a certain foci of influx balancing like the amount of confidence required.

 QR Pattern Shift → Optical Flux Concentration → 50/50 Node Switching → Dynamic Channel Outcome